pelithne/api-management-workshop/instructions.md

 # API Management workshop

 ## Intro
 This tutorial attempts to give insights into how and why to use API Management, when building your API services.
-It starts from the basics of creating a simple API app, and then to manually configuring API management to connect to that API.
+It starts from the basics of creating a simple API app, and then to manually configure API management to connect to that API.
 It goes on to give examples on how you can secure your API, how to mock API responses, how to do version handling, and more.

 ## Prerequisite
 This instruction assumes that an API management instance is already started.
 If that is not the case, please follow the istructions <a href="https://docs.microsoft.com/en-us/azure/api-management/get-started-create-service-instance">here</a> to create one: